cloudevents/spec/docs/open-source.md

 - [CloudEvents Verify](https://github.com/btbd/CEVerify): is a tool to help verify CloudEvents according to the proper specifications.
 It is currently being hosted publicly [here](http://soaphub.org/ceverify).
-- [Cloud Streams](https://github.com/neuroglia-io/cloud-streams): Cloud Streams is a cloud-native tool that empowers users to capture and process cloud events in real-time, enabling event-driven architectures that are both scalable and efficient.
+- [Cloud Streams](https://github.com/neuroglia-io/cloud-streams): Cloud Streams is a cloud-native tool that empowers users to capture and process CloudEvents in real-time, enabling event-driven architectures that are both scalable and efficient.
 - [Gloo](https://github.com/solo-io/gloo): is a function gateway built on top of [Envoy Proxy](https://envoyproxy.io/) by [Solo.io](https://www.solo.io/) that supports CloudEvents.